 Decide if devices should be auto accepted into the system or manually through the pending devices tab.

 Keys can be deleted and thus revoked.
 This will not impacted device associations that have been bootstrapped with this key.
 However, new bootstrap attemps with that key will fail.
+Customers often use one specific key per badge and revoke that key after the batch production and use another one for the next batch.

 Below is the bootstrap key menu showing multiple different keys: